sufst/documentation/docs/source/git/guidelines.rst

+.. _guidelines:

 Contributing Guidelines
 =======================

 This page contains all needed Guidelines for contrubuting to SUFST's codebases.
 These rules should be followed by **all team members** - without exemptions - in order to keep an organised and always evolving software development environment.

-.. caution:: From this point onwards, mentioning **"Committee"** means one of the 4 Heads of the Electronics Department, as written on the team's `SharePoint homepage <https://sotonac.sharepoint.com/teams/sufst>`_
+.. caution:: From this point onwards, mentioning **"Committee"** means one of the 4 Heads of the Electronics Department, as written on the team's `SharePoint homepage <https://sotonac.sharepoint.com/teams/sufst/electronics>`_

 ----